The Pitbull Mastiff Mix may have a rough appearance, but he is one of the most friendly and gentle dogs you could wish for as a family member.

 A variety of health problems can shorten this dog's life expectancy, as he is predisposed to the same diseases that afflicted his parents.
 Some of these diseases are the following: hip dysplasia, diabetes, epilepsy, kidney failure, hypothyroidism, cancer, subaortic stenosis, progressive retinal atrophy (PRA), persistent pupillary membranes, and eye problems such as juvenile cataracts and cherry eye.

-We have already mentioned that this dog, like his parents, has a tendency to gain weight quickly.
-In addition to the possible long-term consequences, excess fat puts additional stress on your Pit Mastiff's joints.
+We have already mentioned that this dog, like his parents, tends to gain weight quickly.
+In addition to the possible long-term consequences, excess fat stresses your Pit Mastiff's joints.